 Altogether this makes our department a remarkably friendly place to be a student, and we hope that you will enjoy becoming part of our community.

 Mathematics students at the University of Birmingham come from a wide variety of backgrounds and go into an equally diverse range of careers – there are very few jobs that a mathematics graduate cannot do.
 Mathematics graduates go into the financial sector, for example accountancy, actuarial work, management consulting and banking, and some go into more general areas of business and management.
 You could also work in areas of industry where mathematics is applied, or in information technology.
 Alternatively you may want to use your degree as a springboard to other study.
 Many graduates go on to do a postgraduate teacher training course, or study for an MSc or PhD in a variety of subjects.

 Collaborative Teaching Laboratory

-Collaborative Teaching Laboratory (CTL), planned to open in 2018, will become a hub for science & engineering teaching, with multifunctional labs suitable for subject-specific and cross-disciplinary teaching and team working.
+The Collaborative Teaching Laboratory (CTL) is a hub for science and engineering teaching, with multifunctional labs suitable for subject-specific and cross-disciplinary learning and team-working.